 However!
 Should a wrestler successfully hold their foe, they can automatically inflict the same damage they caused the previous exchange - and may continue to do so until they fail to repeat that average difficulty Strength (strength) action on subsequent exchanges - or until they decide to let go.
 This is a great means by which dangerous individuals can be subdued without undue harm to their person.

 This bundle of skills represents abilities that usually have practical use, but don't fit neatly into other categories.
 Miscellaneous skills encompass a wide variety of capabilities, some offering increased ability in some fashion.
-There are only six miscellaneous skills in all, though there's always room for more that may not necessarily fit into the other, more focused skill categories available.
+There are only eight miscellaneous skills in all, though there's always room for more that may not necessarily fit into the other, more focused skill categories available.

 First Aid (i): a limited form of the medicine skill, first aid is nonetheless a very useful skill to have in that it can be applied immediately during a fight (no ambulance ride required).
 When administering first aid, a character can immediately halt the loss of Health in a dying individual, going so far as to actually add one lost card of Health back as well.

 Similarly, if caring for someone who has recently died, the character with first aid can bring them back from the brink if they reached that point within the last five exchanges - or at any point during the current encounter, if they also possess the medicine skill.
 Similarly, first aid grants a further reduction in the difficulty of emergency care actions attempted by those who practice medicine proper.

 Gastronomy (i): the practice and study of the preparation and serving of food and drink, gastronomers have existed as long as people have wanted someone else to make their consumables.
 Those well-versed in gastronmy include individuals such as chefs and cocktologists, whether they perform all such duties or are more specialized, and may prepare items for consumption at a reduced difficulty.